Develop a Business Plan

 Attorneys, Accountants, & Other Professionals

-For attorneys, look for familiarity with life science startups and experience in licensing.
-Attorneys are needed to help set up the company, identify and record your obligations, and deal with intellectual property (IP), licensing, and investors’ rights matters.
-If you are working with a university technology transfer company, they will likely have an experienced attorney you can use unless your interests diverge.
-Also, look for a bank that is familiar with and able to provide services for a life science company from startups through later stages.
+- Attorneys – Look for familiarity with life science startups and licensing.
+Attorneys are needed to help set up the company, identify and record your obligations, and deal with intellectual property (IP), licensing, and investors’ rights.

 Example: Hiring an Attorney to Protect Intellectual Property